Ecological Literacy Ambassador

 Want to co-sponsor a project?
 We’d love to hear from you!

-Refugia partners with 501(c)(3), for-profit-businesses, local government, foundations, public gardens and philanthropists whose values align with our mission*.
+Refugia partners with 501(c)(3), for-profit businesses, local government, foundations, public gardens and philanthropists whose values align with our mission.
+Please contact us if you are interested in co-sponsoring a project.